lnurl/luds/lnurl-withdraw.md

         maxWithdrawable: Integer, // Max amount (in millisatoshis) the user can withdraw from LN SERVICE, or equal to minWithdrawable if the user has no choice over the amounts
         balanceCheck: String, // Optional, an URL that can be called next time the wallet wants to perform a balance check, the call will be the same as performed in this step and the expected response is the same
-        payLink: String, // Optional lnurl-pay link (for explanation see justification.md) }
+        payLink: String, // Optional lnurl-pay link (for explanation see justification.md)
+	currentBalance: Integer // Optional current balace on user's account at service }
     ```
     or